manojbarot1/file-organizer-gui/README.md

 ## Features

-* **Scan a directory:** Select a folder to scan, and the application will inspect each file using the `filemagic` library to determine its type (e.g., JPEG image, PDF document, plain text).
+* **Scan a directory:** Select a folder to scan, and the application will inspect each file using the `python‑magic` library (a wrapper around `libmagic`) to determine its type (e.g., JPEG image, PDF document, plain text).
 * **Display results:** The GUI shows a list of files along with their detected type.
 This helps you see how your files are classified before making any changes.